Skip to Main Content

 John Schultz, MD

-John R. Schultz M.D. is a national expert and specialist in Interventional Orthopedics and the clinical use of bone marrow concentrate for orthopedic injuries.
-He is board certified in Anesthesiology and Pain Medicine and underwent fellowship training in both.
+John R. Schultz M.D. is a national expert and specialist in Interventional Orthopedics and the clinical use of bone marrow concentrate and PRP for orthopedic injuries.
+He is board certified in Anesthesiology and Pain Medicine and underwent fellowship training.
 Dr. Schultz has extensive experience with same day as well as culture expanded bone marrow concentrate and sees patients at the CSC Broomfield, Colorado Clinic, as well the Regenexx Clinic in Grand Cayman.
 Dr. Schultz emphasis is on the evaluation and treatment of thoracic and cervical disc, facet, nerve, and ligament injuries including the non-surgical treatment of Craniocervical instability (CCI).
-Dr. Schultz trained at George Washington School of…

-Other Resources for MCL Injuries
+Other Resources for MCL Sprains

 Free Download: The Knee Owner’s Manual